All you need to know…

 Where are Toilets and Showers?

-There are two eco toilets and two heated showers available on site near to the shepherd huts and an additional toilet and shower in the camping area.
+There are two eco toilets and two heated showers available on site near to the shepherd huts and an additional toilets and showers in the camping area.

 Is there a Communal Area?

 We have a communal area for all visitors to the site.
 The area is situated in a large barn at the top of the site.
-It features a seating area, pizza oven, a BBQ/fire pit, running water and electrical recharging facilities.
-The communal area will also be the meeting place for any tours you are booked on.
-Details of tours, workshops or seasonal talks will be provided on an information board located here.
+It features a seating area, pizza oven, a BBQ/fire pit, running water and usb charging points.
+The communal area is a great place to mix with fellow guests, make a cup of tea or have lunch.
+This space is available for hire.

 What about Campfires and Barbeques?

-BBQs and firepits are allowed.
+BBQs and fire pits are allowed providing the weather has not been exceptionally dry.
 Fires should only take place in the firepits provided.
 Wood is available to buy from the site office.
 There is also a large BBQ and pizza oven in the communal areas, which guests are welcome to share.